 Climate Change Hits California’s Coastline:

 The effects of climate change are sadly evident on California’s Coastline.
 With most of California already being a desert, you can imagine how global warming exacerbates problems.
 Southern and Coastal counties are the most vulnerable to the consequences of climate change, coming from each direction.
-Temperatures are increasing, sea-life is suffering, and water levels are rising.
+Temperatures are increasing, sea life is suffering, and water levels are rising.
 Let’s take a look at how these changes affect the state of California.

 It’s Getting Hot in Here:

 On Average, Southern California has warmed almost three degrees Celsius since 1895.
-Ventura County is taking the lead as the fastest warming county in California, with Santa Barbara is following close behind.
+Ventura County is taking the lead as the fastest-warming county in California, with Santa Barbara following close behind.
 Both counties lie along California’s coastline.
 Three degrees may not sound like much.
 However, when you think about what a three-degree fever feels like, you can start to understand.
 The earth and its environments rely on homeostasis for replenishment, just like our bodies do.

 Increased temperatures mean worsening droughts.
 These droughts have depleted water reservoirs for daily life and agriculture.
 Droughts also contribute to natural disasters.
 In peak hot seasons, Pacific Gas and Electric has resorted to turning off power for massive populations to prevent wildfires.
 When California’s residents need electricity the most, they are being put into very dangerous situations.
 Not to mention, many people’s livelihoods have already been burned down.
-Thousands of residents have been evacuated relocated.
+Thousands of residents have been evacuated and relocated.
 Without drastic measures, everything we love about our Golden State could change.